spectrocloud/librarium/content/docs/00-release-notes.md

 - Palette now supports using IAM Roles for Service Accounts (IRSA) for AWS clusters.
 Enable the Palette managed policy *Controllers EKS Policy* to enable this feature.
 Refer to the [AWS Required Policies](/clusters/public-cloud/aws/required-iam-policies) for more information about the managed policy.

 - You can now deploy clusters in the Google Kubernetes Engine (GKE) environment with Palette.
+Use the [Create and Managed GCP GKE Cluster](/clusters/public-cloud/gcp/create-gcp-gke-cluster) guide to learn how to deploy clusters to GKE with Palette.

 - Palette now supports the ability for you to enable the usage of a custom registry and configure it directly from the Kubernetes pack.
 You can use the `imageSwap` section of the Kubernetes pack YAML to point to a custom registry.